The National Trust of Australia (NSW) is governed by a Board comprised of elected members and the National Trust’s Chief Executive Officer.

 His wide experience in banking, investment banking, and consultancy, has given Luton an intuitive understanding of business processes, security arrangements, compliance and regulation, securities law, market licensing and taxation.
 Luton is uniquely placed to identify commercial drivers and risks.

-Luton has a keen personal interest in conservation and heritage.
+Luton has a keen personal interest in conservation and heritage and has been a member of the National Trust (NSW) Board since 2023.